 Large pay-per-click budgets, dominated by ads pointing to the home page

 Is Google your highest monthly marketing spend?
 Are all your ads brand-centric, pointing to the home page?
 Most importantly, are the leads any good?
-Effective Demand Generation via PPC can still boast a pretty big Google invoice at the end of the month, but the pros do it differently.
+Effective demand marketing via PPC can still boast a pretty big Google invoice at the end of the month, but the pros do it differently.
 Ads for buyer-focused and relevant content offers sit behind bespoke landing pages, and every dollar spent is recorded and later tied to pipeline and revenue.
 When it comes to a clear chain of custody, it’s hard to beat PPC as an easily measured source of leads, pipeline and revenue.
 As long as you close the loop, that is.